umfhero/ThoughtsPlus/README.md

 - Poor performance and responsiveness
 - Lack of advanced features (recurring events, analytics, integrations)
 - Basic UI that couldn't compete with modern design standards
-- No cross-platform optimization or professional polish
+- No cross-platform optimisation or professional polish

 ---